top of page

 values

-Foundation before structure.
-Nothing real gets built on weak ground.
+- Foundation before structure.
 Site, people, context, history — first.
-The deliverable comes after the listening.
+Deliverable after.